2xB/vinclude/README.md

 ## Overview

-When launched in a directory, `vinclude` looks for `#include` directives and tries to match them to files in that directory.
+When launched, `vinclude` looks for `#include` directives in the current directory and tries to match them to files in that directory.
 Then it visualizes which subdirectory includes files from which other subdirectory:

 ![Demo screenshot](example.png)